Reverse Mortgage Loan Pros and Cons

 - No Fixed Term

-With reverse mortgages, the loan only becomes due when the loan holder dies or leaves the property.
+With reverse mortgage loans, the loan only becomes due when the loan holder dies or leaves the property.

 - No Conflict with Social Security or Medicare benefits